SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

-# Embedded Flow - SFDX Side
+# Salesforce Platform - External Embedded Flows

 This repo contains a practical example of a working embedded flow, which can be integrated into any non-Salesforce external website and allow visitors of a website or app to interact with Salesforce without logging into it or otherwise accessing it.